 Do you wish to become a Python Django web developer?
 If so, this article is a special one for you.
 You’ll get some cool tips from an actual Django developer who has already done what you wish to do.

 It is always best to get some advice from people who are one or two steps above you.
 That is why today I’m interviewing Denis Murphy from The Happy Mindset to give you some tips and insights.

-I contacted Denis via LinkedIn, and he was very kind to accept my invitation to share some insights from his career to you guys.
-Denis a Full Stack Python-Django Developer and a great human being as well.
+I contacted Denis via LinkedIn, and he was very kind to accept my invitation to share some insights from his career with you guys.
+Denis is a Full Stack Python-Django Developer and a great human being as well.
 So, I hope this interview will bring some value to you.
 Let’s begin.